An example of a highly professional rear projection screen

 Here you will find a few ground rules that alway apply to outdoor projection.

 Never allow direct sunlight to shine on the screen.
+Outdoor projections in strong sunlight can be improved by means of rear projection and canopy.

 Rear projection is a must, at least when projecting a large image outside.
 With rear projection, the projector casts the image onto the screen from behind.
 The area between the projector and the screen is darkened using a tunnel (tent, molleton, or tarp).